TyBoye/TyBoye/README.md

 <h1 align="left">Hey, Welcome To My Page!</h1>

 <p align="left">My name is Tyler!
 I am from the United States.
 Currently looking for open positions, but in the meantime just coding.
-Keep up to date on my latest project on my <a href="">personal site</a>!</p>
+Keep up to date on my latest project on my <a href="https://portfolio-official-theta.vercel.app/">personal site</a>!</p>

 <h2 align="left">About me</h2>